g3492/vzborg/README.md

 `apt install -t stretch-backports borgbackup`

-If you want to use a remote repository, you need BorgBackup installed on the remote computer, with the same or a greater version, than in your proxmox server.
+If you want to use a remote repository, you need BorgBackup installed on the remote computer, with the same or a greater version, than the one in your proxmox server.
 If your remote repository is on another proxmox server, you can also install VzBorg on it.

 ## Installation
 As user root in your Proxmox server run: